cahillaw/SimpleMultiplayerRatingSystem/README.md

 - 3rd place: Player 3: 5,000 (-10)
 - 4th place: Player 4: 5,000 (-30)

+The placement formula is

+`∑P * S`

+Where P is the net number of opponents you placed ahead of and S is the standard number of points for each opponent you beat (default 10).

 In this rating system, you gain 10 points for each opponent you beat and lose 10 for each that beats you.
 For the first place finisher, they beat 3 players and were beat by none, so they gain 3 * 10 = +30.
 For the second place finisher, they beat 2 players and were beat by 1, so their score is 2 * 10 - 10 = +10.
 For the third place finisher, they beat 1 player but lost to 2, so they would lose 10 points.
 The 4th place finisher would then lose 30.
 Note how because all players have the same rating, no scoring adjustment was applied, and the number of points gained overall are equal to the number of points lost overall.

 ### Example 2